 Our technology provides continuous authorization of transactions, processing of critical account and client information and settlement between merchants, issuing companies and individual commercial entities.
 We recognize the importance of state-of-the-art, secure, efficient and reliable technology in our business and have made significant investments in our applications and infrastructure.
-In 2011, we spent more than \$27 million in capital and operating expenses to operate, protect and enhance our technology and we expect to spend approximately \$35 million in 2012 due in part to the integration of our Mexican prepaid card business and our UK fuel card business (Allstar) acquisitions during the second half of 2011.
+In 2012, we spent more than \$46 million in capital and operating expenses to operate, protect and enhance our technology and we expect to spend approximately \$48 million in 2013 due to the continued build out of our proprietary processing platform in Europe and Asia.

-Our technology function comprises approximately 130 employees, as of December 31, 2011, based in the United States and Europe with expertise in the management of applications, transaction networks and infrastructure.
+Our technology function is based in the United States and Europe and has expertise in the management of applications, transaction networks and infrastructure.
 We operate application development centers in the United States, United Kingdom, Netherlands, Russia and Czech Republic.
 Our distributed application architecture allows us to maintain, administer and upgrade our systems in a cost-effective and flexible manner.
 We integrate our systems with third-party vendor applications for certain products, sales and customer relationship management and back-office support.
 Our technology organization has undertaken and successfully executed large scale projects to develop or consolidate new systems, convert oil company and petroleum marketer systems and integrate acquisitions while continuing to operate and enhance existing systems.

 Our technology infrastructure is supported by best-in-class, highly-secure data centers, with redundant locations.
 We operate three primary data centers, located in Atlanta, Georgia, Prague, Czech Republic and Las Vegas, Nevada.
-We use only proven, client-server technology and have no foreseeable capacity limitations.
+We use only proven technology and have no foreseeable capacity limitations.
 Our systems meet the highest standards for security with multiple industry certifications.
 Our network is configured with multiple layers of security to isolate our databases from unauthorized access.
 We use sophisticated security protocols for communication among applications, and our employees access critical components on a need-only basis.
-As of December 31, 2011, we have not experienced any breaches in network, application or data security.
+As of December 31, 2012, we have not experienced any breaches in network, application or data security.

 We maintain up-to-date disaster recovery and business continuity plans.
 Our telecommunications and internet systems have multiple levels of redundancy to ensure reliability of network service.
-In 2011, we experienced 99.99% up-time for authorizations.
+In 2012, we experienced 99.99% up-time for authorizations.